-All our homes and schemes have stocks of PPE that far exceed minimum requirements; this is being used in line with government guidance.
+All our homes and schemes have stocks of PPE that far exceed minimum requirements and which is being used in line with government guidance.
+We also constantly review the effectiveness of PPE against new strains of COVID-19 to ensure we are doing all we can.

 We monitor stock levels proactively and rigorously, and our equipment levels have not been disrupted since lockdown began.

 In addition to this we carry out temperature, oxygen and wellbeing checks daily on all residents in our homes.
-Anyone displaying symptoms is immediately tested and then must isolate until the results are known.
+Anyone displaying symptoms is immediately tested and then has in room care away from other residents until the results are known.

 We recognise that keeping in touch with family and friends is essential for resident wellbeing and we have worked hard to achieve this during lockdown and beyond.

-Technology has played a key role here with iPads and tablets delivered to all our homes.
+Technology has played a key role here with nearly 400 iPads and tablets being delivered to our homes.
 There has been a lot of fun and laughter as residents learnt how to have video calls with their loved ones and share special moments that would normally happen face to face.

 We recognise that the pandemic has had a real impact on our frontline teams, and we have put easily accessible professional resilience and wellbeing support in place for them.